Aksh00237/ChatFlow/ChatFlow/README.md

 # ChatFlow

-ChatFlow ek real-time chat application hai jo MERN stack, Socket.io aur JWT authentication ka use karke banaya gaya hai.
-Iska goal hai fast, secure aur clean UI ke saath one-to-one messaging provide karna.
+ChatFlow is a real-time messaging application built using the MERN stack, Socket.io, and JWT-based authentication.
+It is designed to deliver fast, secure, and seamless one-to-one communication with a clean and intuitive user interface.

 ---